2016 WTA Finals: Singles

 Agnieszka Radwańska continued her scintillating form from the end of 2015 by winning the title in Shenzhen and reaching the semifinals of the Australian Open.
 She followed this up with semifinals at Doha and Indian Wells.
 After this however, her form started to dip.
 Radwańska was upset by Timea Bacsinszky in Miami and Laura Siegemund in Stuttgart.
 Radwańska lost a tough three-setter in the first round of Madrid to Dominika Cibulková.
 Radwańska suffered a fourth round lost to Tsvetana Pironkova in the French Open in a match, that took 3 days to complete.

 Radwańska had a surprisingly lackluster grass-court season.
 She lost to Coco Vandeweghe in the first round of Birmingham, and then lost to Cibulková in the quarterfinals of Eastbourne and the fourth round of Wimbledon in a thrilling 3 setter 9–7 in the third.
 After being upset by Anastasia Pavlyuchenkova in Montreal, Radwańska crashed out to China's Zheng Saisai in the first round of the Olympics.
 Radwańska rebounded by reaching the quarterfinals of Cincinnati and winning the title at New Haven.
 However, she was upset in the fourth round of the U.S. Open by Ana Konjuh.

 Radwańska rediscovered her best tennis for the Asian swing, however, as she reached the semifinals of Tokyo, losing a thrilling three-set match to Caroline Wozniacki.
 She also reached the quarterfinals of Wuhan and won Beijing, beating Johanna Konta in the final.

 Karolína Plíšková played her maiden Grand Slam final at the US Open.

 Karolína Plíšková began the year with underwhelming results, losing in the third round of the Australian Open and in the first round of both Doha and Dubai.
 After some time off, she rebounded by reaching the semifinals of Indian Wells, where she lost to Victoria Azarenka in three sets.
 After suffering early losses in Madrid and Rome, Plíšková lost in the first round of the French Open to Shelby Rogers.

 Plíšková began to find her form on the grass, winning the title in Nottingham and losing to Dominika Cibulková in the final of Eastbourne.
 However, she suffered yet another early upset at Wimbledon, losing to Misaki Doi in the second round.
 After reaching the third round of Montreal, Plíšková chose to skip the Olympics.
 This decision paid off as she went on to win Cincinnati, beating Garbiñe Muguruza in the semifinals and Angelique Kerber in the final for the loss of four games each.
 She then finally had a Grand Slam breakthrough at the U.S. Open.
 After saving a match point to beat Venus Williams in the fourth round, she shocked Serena Williams in straight sets in the semifinals to ensure that Angelique Kerber would become the new World No. 1 after the event.
 Plíšková lost the final to Kerber in three sets.

-Plíšková was unable to match these accomplishments during the Asian swing, however she arrives at Singapore well-rested and full of confidence.
+Plíšková was unable to match these accomplishments during the Asian swing.

 On 14 October, Garbine Muguruza was confirmed as the sixth qualifier for the Championships.